emer/axon/examples/choose/README.md

 # Stats in the logs

+* `BadCSGate` is gating to approach the wrong CS (one that does not satisfy the current drive) -- this can happen if the BG happens to get activated via OFC and ACC patterns even if the CS is not associated with the drive-relevant US.
+It will be punished by negative DA and should not keep happening.

 * `AllGood` = summary stat representing the average of several of the following stats.
 If this is around 1, then the model should be performing well, both behaviorally and in terms of what each of the key layers is doing.

 * `ActMatch` = match between network's action and the instinct-driven "correct" action.
 Usually the `LeftCor` action -- tracking % of time it correctly does the Left action (in zoolander mode where it only goes left to search) -- is the most indicative